zsoftly/ztiaws/README.md

 ## 🚀 Key Features

+- **ssm**:
-- **ssm**: Connect to EC2 instances using intuitive short region codes
+    - Connect to EC2 instances via AWS Systems Manager Session Manager using intuitive short region codes.
+    - Execute commands remotely on a single EC2 instance (`ssm exec`).
+    - Execute commands remotely on multiple EC2 instances based on AWS tags (`ssm exec-tagged`).
-- **authaws**: Streamlined AWS SSO authentication with interactive account/role selection
+- **authaws**: Streamlined AWS SSO authentication with interactive account/role selection.
-- Smart interactive listing of available instances and accounts
+- Smart interactive listing of available instances (for `ssm <region>`) and accounts/roles (for `authaws`).
-- Automatic validation of AWS CLI and required plugins
+- Automatic validation of AWS CLI and required plugins.
+- Enhanced error reporting: Clear feedback for AWS CLI issues and specific handling for scenarios like no instances matching tags during command execution.
-- Support for multiple AWS regions with simple shortcodes
+- Support for multiple AWS regions with simple shortcodes.
 - Color-coded output for enhanced readability
 - Time-saving workflows designed by AWS practitioners for real-world use